ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 {:toc}
 {::options toc_levels="2" /}

+## 2022-10-19
+### The Good Thing
+Found out from the dentist that my periodontal health is significantly improving, and we're reducing appointment frequency to once every four months from once every three months.
+### What It Means to Me

+### What It Says about Me

 ## 2022-10-18
 ### The Good Thing
 Climbed my first 14er (Mt Huron) with Chase Popp and had a great time!
 ### What It Means to Me

 ### What It Says about Me

 ## 2022-10-17